 - Physical therapy

-A complete quadriceps tendon rupture necessitate surgery to restore strength to the extremity.
-Surgery is generally performed a few weeks of the injury.
+Generally, a complete quadriceps tendon rupture necessitate surgery to restore strength to the extremity.
+In addition, the doctor performs surgery a few weeks after the injury.

 The procedure involves suturing of the torn tendon back into its attachment point on the kneecap.
-Holes are created in the kneecap and loop sutures are inserted via these holes to pull the tendon to the bone.
+Furthermore, the doctor creates holes in the kneecap and insert loop sutures via these holes to pull the tendon to the bone.

-After surgery, a brace must be used to shield the area.
-Crutches might be used but weight can be applied on the leg if the knee is kept straight.
+After surgery, the doctor suggests a brace to shield the area.
+The individual uses crutches but there is the application of weight on the leg if the knee is in a straight position.
 Many doctors will allow early range of movement exercises but must be done under the supervision of a physical therapist.

 Quick Note / Disclaimer